phronmophobic/blog/markdown/ui-model.md

 _This post is the second in a series of posts explaining the design principles behind [membrane](https://github.com/phronmophobic/membrane), a cross platform library for building fully functional user interfaces in clojure(script)._

+Feedback is appreciated.
+Discuss on [reddit](https://www.reddit.com/r/Clojure/comments/kb8mbp/implementing_a_functional_ui_model/) or file an issue on [membrane's](https://github.com/phronmophobic/membrane/issues/new) github repo.

 # Introduction

 [Previously](what-is-a-user-interface.html), on **How to build a functional UI library from scratch**.
 We defined a fully functional user interface as the combination of two pure functions, the event function and the view function.
 Next, we'll take a closer look at views, events, and how they are implemented in membrane.